On the Beilinson-Bloch conjecture over function fields: The generalized conjectures of Tate and Beilinson

 \begin{rem} The conjectures \cite[Conjectures 12.4 a) and 12.6 b)]{Jannsen1990} are more general: they concern a map from the motivic homology group $H_r^{\mc{M}}(X, \Q(s)) \otimes_\Q \Q_\ell$ to $H_r(\ol{X}, \Q_\ell(s))$.
 The conjecture $B_i(X)$ is the case $(r, s) = (2i, i)$. \end{rem}

-The statements of the generalized conjectures also make sense for $X$ a finite-type separated scheme over a finitely generated field $k$.
-We write $T_i(X)$ for the truth value of conjecture \ref{conjGenTate} for such $X$ and $i$.
-When $k$ is finite, we write $B_i(X)$ for the truth value of conjecture \ref{conjGenBeilinson} for $X$ and $i$, and $SS_i(X)$ for the truth of conjecture \ref{conjGenBeilinson}(ii).
-When all connected components of $X$ are pure-dimensional, we write $T^i(X)$ (resp. $B^i(X)$) for the truth of conjecture \ref{conjGenTate} (resp. conjecture \ref{conjGenBeilinson}) for cycles of codimension $i$ in $X$, and similarly write $SS^i(X)$ for conjecture \ref{conjGenBeilinson}(ii) in complementary dimension.
+The conjectures also make sense for $X$ a finite-type separated scheme over $k$.
+When $k$ is finitely generated, we write $T_i(X)$ for the truth value of Conjecture \ref{conjGenTate} for such $X$ and $i \in \Z$.
+When $k$ is finite, we write $B_i(X)$ for the truth value of Conjecture \ref{conjGenBeilinson} for $X$ and $i$, and $SS_i(X)$ for the truth of Conjecture \ref{conjGenBeilinson}(ii).
+When all connected components of $X$ are pure-dimensional, we write $T^i(X)$ (resp. $B^i(X)$) for the truth of Conjecture \ref{conjGenTate} (resp.
+Conjecture \ref{conjGenBeilinson}) for cycles of codimension $i$ in $X$, and similarly write $SS^i(X)$ for Conjecture \ref{conjGenBeilinson}(ii) in complementary dimension.
 These forms of the conjectures also apply to $M$ a motive in $\mc{M}(k)$, and we use the same notation $T^i(M), \ B^i(M), \ SS^i(M)$.
 We caution that in all discussion of these conjectures, it is important to keep track of the base field one is working over (which is left implicit in the notation).

+We now give some sufficient conditions for the conjectures.
+In the remainder of the paper, we will often implicitly use the following lemma without further comment. \begin{lem} The functor sending a finite-dimensional continuous $G_{\F_q}$-representation $V$ over $\Q_\ell$ to $V^{\Frob_q \sim 1}$ is exact. \end{lem} \begin{proof} Given a short exact sequence of such representations